social-studies

 As the sun rises over Delphi in 500 BCE, Aristonike hurries to the temple of Apollo where a single oracle known as the Pythia communicates Apollo’s will.
 Reserved only for women, this is the most important job in the city— and one that Aristonike will soon have to take on if city council officials decide she meets their standards.
 Mark Robinson outlines a day in the life of an Oracle-in-training.

-TED-Ed: History vs. Henry VIII
+TED-Ed: History vs. Vladimir Lenin

 TED-Ed: Does Trickle-Down Economics Work?